manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 * `group name` is an alias given to the aggregation
 * `field` value must contain the name of the attribute or expression we are faceting
 * optional `size` specifies the maximum number of buckets to include into the result.
 When not specified it inherits the main query's limit.
 More details can be found in section [Size of facet result](../Searching/Faceted_search.md#Size-of-facet-result).
+* optional `sort` property is an array of attributes and/or additional properties with thy same syntax as [sort of the main query](../Searching/Sorting_and_ranking.md#Sorting-by-attributes).

 The result set will contain an `aggregations` node with the returned facets, where `key` is the aggregated value and `doc_count` is the aggregation count.